iExecBlockchainComputing/iexec-stack/README.md

 Quick start
 ===========

-Launch an Ubuntu16 instance and run the following commands (don't forget toset your own variables on xwconfigure.values) :
+Launch an Ubuntu16 instance and run the following commands (don't forget to set your own variables on xwconfigure.values) :

     sudo apt-get -y update
     sudo apt-get -y upgrade